mariohercules/docker-locust/README.md

 ### Configure containers

 * Create containers (proxy, wordpress and mysql).
-* Clone this repository and execute command:
+* Clone this repository and execute this commands:

 ```
 $ cd docker